webboty/Dexter-Wiki/read-from-robot.md

 Read From Robot is a protocol which allows data to be read from the Dexter file system without having to use a SAMBA share (which was blocked by Windows 10, see [Issue 50](https://github.com/HaddingtonDynamics/Dexter/issues/58)).
 The protocol is implemented on the Dexter [Firmware](firmware) side via the 'r' [oplet](Command-oplet-instruction) in [DexRun.c on the TDint branch on 2018/07/26](https://github.com/HaddingtonDynamics/Dexter/commit/243ac0fa3c995effd9c75731d3a9c7ecb70cc73e)*  (see below for more) and on the PC side in [DDE version 2.3.16, on 2018/06/04](https://github.com/cfry/dde/releases/tag/untagged-5d86b61c13b61d266905) as Dexter.read_from_robot(pathfile, user_variable) where:
 - pathfile is one of the following:
+  - a file name from the /srv/samba/share folder. e.g. "AdcCenters.txt"
   - the path and file name from root e.g. "/srv/samba/share/err.txt"
   - a <a href="#keywords">#Keyword</a> which returns data without actually creating a file.
 E.g. "#POM" (was #XYZ) returns a cartesian coordinate matrix of position and orientation which was added [2018/08/04](https://github.com/HaddingtonDynamics/Dexter/blob/e6db50da946176123e191e9af6660a318f240489/Firmware/DexRun.c#L2117)*
   - a <a href="#bash-shell-commands">BASH Shell command</a> starting with "`" or backtick (ASCII 96 0x60) character